-- Thermometers at the inlet and outlet connections of the evaporator. - Water pressure gauge connection taps and gauges at the inlet and outlet connections of the evaporator for measuring water pressure drop. - Shutoff valves are necessary to isolate the unit from the piping during unit servicing. - Minimum bends and changes in elevation to minimize pressure drop. - An expansion tank or regulating and relief valve to maintain adequate water pressure - Vibration eliminators in both the supply and return water lines to reduce transmissions to the building. - Flush the system water piping thoroughly before making connections to the unit evaporator. - Piping insulation, including a vapor barrier, helps prevent condensation and reduces heat loss. - Regular water analysis and chemical water treatment for the evaporator loop is recommended immediately at equipment start-up. - NOTE: Failure to follow these measures may result in performance and reliability issues.
+- Temperature sensors at the inlet and outlet connections of the evaporator. - Water pressure gauge connection taps and gauges at the inlet and outlet connections of the evaporator for measuring water pressure drop. - Shutoff valves to isolate the unit from the piping during unit servicing. - Minimum bends and changes in elevation to minimize pressure drop. - Vibration eliminators in both the supply and return water lines to reduce transmissions to the building. - Flush the system water piping thoroughly before making connections to the unit evaporator. - Piping insulation, including a vapor barrier, helps prevent condensation and reduces heat loss. - Regular water analysis and chemical water treatment for the evaporator loop is recommended immediately at equipment start-up.

+NOTE: Failure to follow these measures may result in performance and reliability issues.